I'm interested in challenging expectations of what music education can and should be.

 We are constantly being told that our young people need to be 'creative' and 'innovative' but music education, a field that should be an example to other disciplines, is often lacking in these two vital areas.

-My ideas towards education projects, whether that is a workshop or a long-term project, focus on an experimental, collaborative approach.
+My ideas towards education projects, whether that is a workshop or a long-term project, focus on a practical, inclusive, experimental and collaborative approach.

-Putting an emphasis on 'making something' versus subjective ideas about what may be correct or incorrect practice leads to young musicians rediscovering a sense of fun in music education while at the same time engaging in progressive concepts of music-making.
+Putting an emphasis on 'making something' versus subjective ideas about what may be correct or incorrect practice leads to musicians and participants to rediscover a sense of fun in music while at the same time engaging in progressive concepts of music-making.

 Past clients include:

-Sage Gateshead, EFG London Jazz Festival, Tall Ships Regatta 2016, Aldeburgh Young Musicians, Leeds College of Music, ChapelFM
+Sage Gateshead, EFG London Jazz Festival, Tall Ships Regatta 2016, Aldeburgh Young Musicians, Leeds College of Music, ChapelFM, VestNorsk Jazz Forum